JavidDavoud/JavidDavoud/README.md

 I'm Javid Davoud !

-I'm working as Senior iOS developer and Software development Team Lead in Kasra Company.
+I'm working as Senior iOS developer in *780# company.

 👨🏻‍💻  Working in Scrum and Agile Environment